Are Reverse Mortgages Safe?

 When you get a reverse mortgage, you can think of it as selling your property, your home in particular, to a lender wherein you will then be given money.
 This exchange may be through a line of credit, income stream, or lump sum.
 But the good thing in this arrangement is that you can still live in your home.
 You would have to do a lot of thinking on how you want the payments to be arranged and how you’ll use it so that you can make the most out of your reverse mortgage.

-Technically, a reverse mortgage is a loan.
+Technically, a reverse mortgage is a loan, so how much money do you get from a reverse mortgage?
 You can borrow an amount that is not more than what your property is worth.
 Overtime, this amount you borrowed will increase because of the interest.
 Borrowers don’t have to repay the loan until they pass away or sell their homes or even when they move to a nursing home later.
 When the house is sold, then the debt can be covered.

 Are Reverse Mortgages Safe?